yoyosource/BOTC-HomeBrew/Potion/Blue/README.md

 Each night you learn the types of potions your alive neighbors are holding combined.

 ## ![](Potion%20of%20Generosity/.image_big.png) [Potion of Generosity](Potion%20of%20Generosity)
-Each night you may break this potion and name another potion; If you are holding the named potion it is nullified and breaks.
+Each night you may break this potion and name another potion; If you are holding that type of potion it becomes a potion of the opposite alignment.

 ## ![](Potion%20of%20Hope/.image_big.png) [Potion of Hope](Potion%20of%20Hope)
 If you would die while holding this potion, it breaks instead.